Covered Porch Builders · Jacksonville, FL · Family-Owned

 Do you pull the permits for a porch addition?

-Yes — we pull the Duval, St. Johns, Nassau, or Clay county permit, provide the stamped structural engineering for the frame and roof tie-in, and submit the HOA review on your behalf.
+Yes — we pull the Duval, St. Johns, Nassau, or Clay county permit and provide the stamped structural engineering for the frame and roof tie-in.
 A porch is an attached, roofed addition, so it always needs a permit, and the roof connection is the part inspectors look at hardest.
-You don’t visit the county office and you don’t fill out the HOA packet — it’s all in your fixed-price quote.
+You don’t visit the county office — it’s all in your estimate.

 How long does a porch take to build in Jacksonville?

 From the first day of construction to the final walkthrough: 2 to 6 weeks, depending on the type.
 A covered patio over an existing slab is 2–3 weeks.
 A covered back porch is 3–4 weeks.
 A full front or wrap-around porch with column wraps and a finished ceiling is 4–6 weeks.
-Permitting, engineering, and HOA approval is a separate 2–4 week window before we start — we run that for you so the on-site time stays tight.
+Permitting and engineering is a separate 2–4 week window before we start — we run that for you so the on-site time stays tight.

 Front, back, or wrap-around — which porch is best?

 It comes down to what you want from the space.
 A front porch is the curb-appeal play — a wider entry and a railed sitting area that changes the face of the house.
 A back porch is the private, everyday room for cookouts and morning coffee.
 A wrap-around porch runs along two or more sides for the most shade and seating.
 A covered patio is the fastest, lowest-cost option when you already have a slab.
-We walk you through all four at the free in-home visit and render the one you like onto a photo of your house.
+We walk you through all four at the free in-home visit and put together a detailed design plan of the one you like.

 What flooring lasts best on a Florida porch?